 Oscar Bait: An English period piece, featuring (however briefly) a royal.
 Works every time.

-Pimped-Out Dress: It's Elizabethan days.
+Pimped-Out Dress: It's the Elizabethan period.
+Duh.
 It's actually in the script that Viola's dress be literally stunning.

 Recursive Crossdressing: Features a woman, dressing as a male actor, who plays Juliet... resulting in this classic line: